shreyas44/school-project/README.md

 # Install dependencies
 $ pip install -r requirements.txt

-# Start PostgreSQL database and run it in the background
+# Start PostgreSQL database and run it in the background, this will take a while the first time you run it
 $ docker-compose up -d

 # Start Django development server